Resources for you

 I did not dream to become an author when I was young.
 I wanted to be a surgeon.
 Clearly, that’s not gonna happen (I cry every time I watch Grey’s Anatomy, or anything sad).
 Becoming an author was a side-product of years of reading, writing, and thinking.

 I spent the entirety of 2019 working on the idea for three different books, but they never seemed to pan out.
-But, the fourth time worked.
-The mission seems achievable now.
-Tangible.
-But I’d be lying if I told you I wasn’t scared.
-What if no one buys the book?
+But, the fourth time, when I was not even planning on writing a book, it worked.
+Maybe because I wasn’t planning on writing one.

 Trust me, I get excited every time I see a comment on my articles.
 What excites me is that someone took 10-20 minutes (my articles are quite long) of their time to read my conditioned thoughts and share theirs.